MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 	> You can find out whether Node.js is installed on your computer by executing a **node -v** command in a Command Prompt window or terminal window.
 If Node.js is installed, you will see the Node.js version number.

-1. Open a Command Prompt window or terminal window and in it, navigate to this lab's "resources" directory.
-Then execute the following commands to install the packages used by the Node.js apps in the "resources" directory:
+1. Open a Command Prompt window or terminal window and navigate to the directory containing the resources that accompany this lab.
+Then execute the following commands to install the packages used by the Node.js apps:

 	```
 	npm install shared-access-signature
 	npm install request
 	```

-	> It is very important that you run these commands from the lab's "resources" directory so the packages will be installed in the same directory as the apps that use them.
+	> It is very important that you run these commands from the directory containing the lab resources so the packages will be installed in the same directory as the apps that use them.

 1. Now execute the following command to run sas.js: